 The MARTA rail entries and boardings were further summarized at the station level.
 For the purposes of this documentation, entries represent patrons that enter the MARTA rail system at a given station.
 This is an important designation, particularly at Five Points, where a person can enter the system or transfer between MARTA lines.
 Boardings account for both entries and transfers between lines.
 The resulting entries and boardings by station are provided in Table 7-13.
 In the table, the differences between entries and total boardings is clearly shown at Five Points, where the observed entries are apprxoimately 19,000 while the observed boardings are nearly 59,000.
 At most stations, transferring between lines is not possible, in which case the entries and boardings are identical.

-While in some cases, the percentage differences might appear large, these differences should be viewed in the context of the overall station activity.
+While in some cases the percentage differences might appear large, these differences should be viewed in the context of the overall station activity.
 For example, Garnett Station shows a difference of 42%; however, the observed entries/boardings at this location are less than 2,000.
 Another way to view the results are by means of a scatterplot similar to the highway assignment validation results.
 The station entries are provided graphically in Figure 7-19.
 As shown, when viewing in this manner, the model matches the observed data well with a correlation coefficient of 0.92.
 Finally, a bar graph of the station boardings is provided in Figure 7-20.
 Since the total at Five Points is much higher than the other stations, it was removed from the graph to provide a closer look at the remaining stations.

 Table 7-13 MARTA Rail Station Entries and Boardings